mijustin/justin4/content/collections/pages/hi-im-justin-jackson.md

                 text: 'This is a webpage'
               -
                 type: text
-                text: "\_– by far the most popular thing I’ve written, it’s been translated into 16 different languages and was featured by "
+                text: "\_– by far the most popular thing I’ve written; it’s been translated into 16 different languages and was featured by "
               -
                 type: text
                 marks: